sid22/retwitter/README.md

 ### Retweet
-The user idenitified in the token 'retweets' the tweet whose id is passed.
+The user identified in the token 'retweets' the tweet whose id is passed.
 A retweet will have similar model as a tweet, but will also have certain flags like
 ```
 is_retweet: True
 ```